 IT policies – A cure for insomnia?

 Let’s face it – IT policies are not the most exciting topic.
-Because of that reality, there are two common (but similarly futile) approaches to IT policies:
+Because of that reality, there are two common (but similarly futile) approaches:

 - Approach 1 – don’t bother.